Skip to content

 Firebase APIs are asynchronous i.e. you’ll need to register a listener if you want to read data or want the result of written data.
 As you might know, Kotlin coroutines are developed for asynchronous/non-blocking programming.
 Firebase developers have developed a separate library to use with Kotlin which is backed by Kotlin superpower!
 Thus, we’ll get to know how to implement firebase Cloud Firestore with Coroutines and Flow.

-It’s Okay, but what is Flow? 🤷♂️ Here’s a quick introduction.
+It’s Okay, but what is Flow? 🤷♂️

-• Kotlin Flow is an implementation of reactive streams made on top of coroutines and channels for Kotlin.
+Here’s a quick introduction.
+Kotlin Flow is an implementation of reactive streams made on top of coroutines and channels for Kotlin.

-• You might have used RxJava/RxKotlin.
+You might have used RxJava/RxKotlin.
 Observable and Flowable types in RxJava are an example of a structure that represents a cold stream of items.
 Then Kotlin Coroutines Flow 🌊 is the alternative for it.
+Flow API in Kotlin is a better way to handle the stream of data asynchronously that executes sequentially.

-• Flow API is cold in nature ❄️ (It means it’ll only emit values whenever there is a receiver to collect it.
-Otherwise, the hot producer represents a host stream which emits values thought there’s no receiver.
-For e.g. Channels in Kotlin is a hot ♨️ stream)
+Flow API is cold in nature ❄️ (It means it’ll only emit values whenever there is a receiver to collect it.
+Otherwise, the hot producer represents a host stream which emits values though there’s no receiver.
+For e.g. Channels in Kotlin is a hot ♨️ stream). flow{} builder is used for creating flow which can contain asynchronous and heavy operations. and value is not emitted until the terminal function collect is called.

 ⚡️ Getting Started